Cuneiform: History

-Writing began after pottery was invented, during the Neolithic, when clay tokens were used to record specific amounts of livestock or commodities.
-In recent years a contrarian view has arisen on the tokens being the precursor of writing.
+Writing began after pottery was invented, during the Neolithic when clay tokens were used to record specific amounts of livestock or commodities.
 These tokens were initially impressed on the surface of round clay envelopes (clay bullae) and then stored in them.
 The tokens were then progressively replaced by flat tablets, on which signs were recorded with a stylus.
 Writing is first recorded in Uruk, at the end of the 4th millennium BC, and soon after in various parts of the Near-East.

 An ancient Mesopotamian poem gives the first known story of the invention of writing:

 The cuneiform writing system was in use for more than three millennia, through several stages of development, from the 31st century BC down to the second century AD.
 The latest firmly dateable tablet, from Uruk, dates to 79/80 AD.
-Ultimately, it was completely replaced by alphabetic writing (in the general sense) in the course of the Roman era, and there are no cuneiform systems in current use.
+Ultimately, it was completely replaced by alphabetic writing, in the general sense, in the course of the Roman era, and there are no cuneiform systems in current use.
 It had to be deciphered as a completely unknown writing system in 19th-century Assyriology.
 It was successfully deciphered by 1857.

+In recent years a contrarian view has arisen on the tokens being the precursor of writing.

-Sumerian pictographs (circa 3300 BC)
+Sumerian pictographs (c.
+3300 BC)

-The cuneiform script was developed from pictographic proto-writing in the late 4th millennium BC, stemming from the near eastern token system used for accounting.
+The cuneiform script was developed from pictographic proto-writing in the late 4th millennium BC, stemming from the Near Eastern token system used for accounting.
 The meaning and usage of these tokens is still a matter of debate.
-These tokens were in use from the 9th millennium BC and remained in occasional use even late in the 2nd millennium BC.
+These tokens were in use from the 9th millennium BC and remained in occasional use into the late 2nd millennium BC.
 Early tokens with pictographic shapes of animals, associated with numbers, were discovered in Tell Brak, and date to the mid-4th millennium BC.
 It has been suggested that the token shapes were the original basis for some of the Sumerian pictographs.

 Mesopotamia's "proto-literate" period spans roughly the 35th to 32nd centuries BC.
-The first unequivocal written documents start with the Uruk IV period, from circa 3,300 BC, followed by tablets found in Uruk III, Jemdet Nasr, Early Dynastic I Ur and Susa (in Proto-Elamite) dating to the period until circa 2,900 BC.
+The first unequivocal written documents start with the Uruk IV period, from c.
+3300 BC, followed by tablets found in Uruk III, Jemdet Nasr, Early Dynastic I Ur and Susa (in Proto-Elamite) dating to the period until c.
+2900 BC.